 Going Mobile?
 Not Yet

 Notable in this year’s study is the absence of a break-through payment channel, which many thought would be mobile payments.
 Despite all the hype from network providers, banks and the media, we did not see the promise of mobile payments realized in any significant way.
-While 5% of consumers say they currently hold a mobile payment device, only 1% used it for an in-store purchase (see chart, “Mobile: Still a Long Ways to Go”).
+While 5% of consumers say they currently hold a mobile payment device, only 1% used it for an in-store purchase.
 Banks should exert caution and take a “wait and see” when introducing mobile into their payment channel mix as 88% of consumers indicate they have no intention of using mobile for payments in the next two years.

 Contactless payment options – whether cards with chips embedded, using a keychain with Radio Frequency Identification (RFID), or having a chip in or attached to a mobile device – have likewise failed to gain wide acceptance.
 Only 11% of consumers said they own a contactless device and less than 1% actually use it to buy things.

 Noteworthy, however, is the growth of person-to-person (P2P) payments and, to a lesser extent, prepaid cards, primarily when it comes to purchases over the Internet.
 On the strength of activity from PayPal, the use of P2P payment options among those who made at least one online purchase grew from 49% of online purchases in 2008 to 62% in just two years, placing second only to credit cards as the predominant online payment option.
 With the potential for PayPal making inroads into offering their payment products for in-store purchases, banks should be concerned about losing fee income and deposit balances.
 One way for banks to mitigate this threat is to further use relationship pricing schemes to incent businesses to drive more balances to them.